0x161e-swei/covert-channel-101/README.md

 ![Very fast benchmark](./usage/benchmark_fast_fast.gif?raw=true)

-Potentially one could achieve even faster bandwidths by playing with the `-i` parameter in the sender and the receiver and the `-w` parameter in the receiver, but the accuracy will become worse.
+Potentially one could achieve even faster bandwidths by playing with the `-i` parameter in the sender and the receiver and the `-w` parameter in the receiver, but the accuracy may become worse.

 ## Description of the covert channel